 Parks, playgrounds, beaches and other recreational areas should be places that people can go to enjoy the outdoors, breathe fresh air and exercise.
 They should not have to be exposed to tobacco smoke.

-People should not be forced to walk through a wall of smoke when entering public buildings.
-We are working with businesses and municipalities to create more smoke-free grounds and entryway policies.
+People should not be forced to walk through a wall of chemicals when entering public buildings.
+We are working with businesses and municipalities to create more tobacco-free grounds policies.

 Our goal is to protect the health of residents by increasing the availability of smoke-free multi-unit housing.
 We have assisted public housing authorities, nonprofit community development corporations and market rate apartment management companies to adopt no-smoking policies in their communities.